abidlabs/groovy/README.md

 ### 1. Get started immediately ✨

-No need for Run instant browser automations with a single command.
+Run browser automations with a single terminal command.
 No need for complex setup or boilerplate code:

 ```python
 groovy flow "Find the next upcoming meetup in San Francisco related to board games"